r-b-1-5/Markerless-Tracking/Deeplabcut 3D/README.md

 The checkerboard images taken should be named with the **camera-#** as the prefix, i.e. **camera-1-01.jpg** and **camera-2-01.jpg** for the first pair of images.
 Please note, this cannot be changed after the project is created.
 Also, make sure that the numbering is same, e.g: camera-1-**01** and camera-2-**01**.

 To extract the frames from the video captured(this extracts 200 frames from the video), run the following commands for the two cameras:
-**RUN THE FOLLOWING COMMANDS IN ANACONDA PROMPT AFTER ACTIVATING THE DEEPLABCUT ENVIRONMENT WITHOUT GOING INTO THE IPYTHON TERMINAL.
-ALSO, YOU NEED TO NAVIGATE TO THE VIDEO DIRECTORY IN THE ANACONDA PROMPT WHERE THE VIDEOS ARE PRESENT.**
+**(RUN THE FOLLOWING COMMANDS IN ANACONDA PROMPT AFTER ACTIVATING THE DEEPLABCUT ENVIRONMENT WITHOUT GOING INTO THE IPYTHON TERMINAL.
+ALSO, YOU NEED TO NAVIGATE TO THE DIRECTORY IN THE ANACONDA PROMPT WHERE THE VIDEOS ARE PRESENT.)**
 ```
 ffmpeg -i 002_Nexigo.mp4 -r 2 -vframes 200 camera-1-%03d.jpg